Main

 Unfortunately, personal matters and relationship issues caused me to become less active online for many years as I tried to focus on more personal issues, such as my significant others and my career.
 Years later, I returned and discovered the AVA.
 After a few months of posting and conversation, I was convinced to join and here I remain.

-Copyright 2005 - 2010; Atlanta Vampire Alliance [AVA].
+Copyright 2005 - 2022; Atlanta Vampire Alliance [AVA].
 All Rights Reserved.
-No portion of this site may be reproduced, transmitted, or modified without expressed written permission from the Atlanta Vampire Alliance [AVA].
+No portion of this website may be

 General Inquiry: Questions@atlantavampirealliance.com | Media Inquiry: Media@atlantavampirealliance.com